bayesrx/GraphR/README.md

-continuous** (graphs changing over category such as cancer sub-types and continuous scale as biomarkers), <br> (V) **multivariate continuous** (spatial transcriptomics co-expression networks). <br> GraphR is implemented as an open-source R package.
+continuous** (graphs changing over category such as cancer sub-types and continuous scale as biomarkers), <br> (V) **multivariate continuous** (spatial transcriptomics co-expression networks). <br> GraphR is implemented as an open-source R package and Shiny app.

 ## Installation